lnemsick-simp/pupmod-simp-libkv/README.md

     * [Acceptance Tests - Beaker env variables](#acceptance-tests)

+## Overview

+## This is a SIMP module

+This module is a component of the [System Integrity Management Platform](https://simp-project.com)

+If you find any issues, please submit them via [JIRA](https://simp-project.atlassian.net/).

+Please read our [Contribution Guide] (https://simp.readthedocs.io/en/stable/contributors_guide/index.html).

-## Description
+## Module Description

-libkv is an abstract library that allows puppet to access a distributed key value store, like consul or etcd.
+Provides and abstract library that allows Puppet to access one or more key/value stores.

+This module provides

+* a standard Puppet language API (functions) for using key/value stores

+  * See [REFERENCE.md](REFERENCE.md) for more details on the available functions.

+* a configuration scheme that allows users to specify per-application use of different key/value store instances
+* adapter software that loads and uses store-specific interface software provided by the libkv module itself or other modules
+* a Ruby API for the store interface software that developers can implement to provide their own store interface
+* a file-based store on the local filesystem and its interface software.

+  * Future versions of this module will provide a distributed key/value store.

+## Set up

+### Terminolog

+* backend - A specific key/value store, e.g., Consul, Etcd, Zookeeper, local
+  files
+* plugin - Ruby software that interfaces with a specific backend to affect the operations requested in libkv functions.
+* plugin adapter - Ruby software that loads, selects, and executes the appropriate plugin software for a libkv function call.

+### Configuration

+, like consul or etcd.
 This library implements all the basic key/value primitives, get, put, list, delete.
 It also exposes any 'check and set' functionality the underlying store supports.
 This allows building of safe atomic operations, to build complex distributed systems.
 This library supports